BusinessQuantumGuide/BusinessQuantumFAQ/README.md

 - Are the investors tricking my friends to some end that I don’t understand?
 - Isn’t all of this hype dangerous to my _legitimate_ research program?

-The point of this FAQ is to help answer these questions, by posing and answering some other questions that dig deeper into the business side of quantum computing.
+The point of this FAQ is to help answer these questions, either directly or indirectly.

 ### INVESTING